Azara (opera)

-Azara is an English-language American opera in three acts with the music and libretto both by John Knowles Paine.
-It is based on a anonymous medieval French story, Aucassin and Nicolette.
-Paine began work on Azara in 1883 and finished in 1898.
+Azara is an English-language American opera in three acts with music and libretto by John Knowles Paine.
+It is based on an anonymous Middle French story, Aucassin and Nicolette.
+Paine began work on Azara in 1883 and finished it in 1898.

-Azara, a drama set in Provence in the Middle Ages, "confronts daughter with guardian, son with father, and pursuer with fugitive."
+A drama set in Provence in the Middle Ages, Azara "confronts daughter with guardian, son with father, and pursuer with fugitive."
 The Cambridge Companion to Grand Opera said the plot "is a classic conflict between Christians and Muslims, with the requisite opposing choruses, and a private story is set against the political background although the two spheres are never truly integrated."

 The work premiered in 1903 in a concert version at Chickering Hall in Boston.
 Azara has never been fully staged.
-Paine's biographer called Azara "the supreme effort of his life and caused him the greatest disappointment in its failure to reach production."
+Paine's biographer wrote that Azara was "the supreme effort of his life and caused him the greatest disappointment in its failure to reach production."